New York City's best pizza restaurants

 Courtesy Jill Futter/Emily

-Named after his wife, Emily was opened in Clinton Hill, Brooklyn in 2014 by Matt Hyland.
+Named after his wife, Emily was opened in Clinton Hill, Brooklyn in 2014 by Matt and Emily Hyland.

 Learning everything he knows about pizza from Luca Arrigoni from Sottocasa (another pizzeria in NYC), Hyland applied those lessons to help build the rapidly growing Emily empire.
 The pizzas at Emily are wood-fired like a Neapolitan but charred like New Haven pizzas.